dkarthik12/Elk-Stack-Project/README.md

 * Run the playbook to launch the container.
 * Restricted access to the ELK VM.

-Activities involve the following:
+Activities involved the following:

-* Navigate to the ELK server’s GUI to view Filebeat installation instructions.
+* Navigated to the ELK server’s GUI to view Filebeat installation instructions.
-* Create a Filebeat configuration file.
+* Created a Filebeat configuration file.
-* Create an Ansible playbook that copies this configuration file to the DVWA VMs and then installs Filebeat.
+* Created an Ansible playbook that copies this configuration file to the DVWA VMs and then installs Filebeat.
 * Run the playbook to install Filebeat.
 * Confirm that the ELK Stack is receiving logs.